zhangyaqi1989/Cars.com-Crawling/README.md

 A python crawler which can crawl car information from [cars.com](https://www.cars.com).
 It supports python 3.6+.
 The below libraries are needed.

 * Beautiful Soup 4
 * pandas
 * numpy
 * matplotlib

+*Update (04-29-18)*

+cars.com changed the html page slightly.
+The previous python crawler does not work.
+I have fixed it.

 *Update (04-06-18)*